 Pricing

 Adobe Analytics does not have a free plan.
 Prices are not public.
 It usually starts around $2,000 to $2,500 per month for small to medium businesses.
-Big companies can pay over $100,000 yearly.
+Big companies can pay up to $200,000 yearly.

 Project Management Software